-Cyprus applies a special scheme for small enterprises, with the exemption limit set at €15.600, as explained in Section 1.1 above.
-However, Article 283(1)(c) of the VAT Directive provides that a taxable person without an establishment in Cyprus cannot benefit from the small enterprises exemption.
+Cyprus applies a special scheme for small enterprises, with the exemption limit set at $\leq 15.600$ , as explained in Section 1.1 above.
+A taxable person without an establishment in Cyprus cannot benefit from the small enterprises exemption.
 Therefore, where a foreign business, with no establishment in Cyprus, undertakes taxable supplies for which the place of supply is Cyprus, and the recipient is not obliged to undertake the reverse charge, then the foreign business should register in Cyprus.

-The Cyprus Tax Department has issued Interpretive Circular EE243, dated 01.09.2020, giving information regarding the registration obligations of a non-established taxable person.
+The Cyprus Tax Department has issued Interpretive Circular EE243, dated 01.09.2020, providing information regarding the registration obligations of a non-established taxable person.

 Taxable persons established in other EU Member States with no establishment in Cyprus may register directly with the Tax Department.
-Non-EU taxable persons may register via the appointment of a fiscal representative (see Section 1.3. below).
+Non-EU taxable persons may register via the appointment of a fiscal representative (see Section 1.3 below).